 - What is the prognosis for a patient with colitis?

 - Find a local Gastroenterologist in your town

 The colon can be thought of as a hollow muscle.
-It requires a supply of blood to bring oxygen and nutrients in order for the muscles to function normally.
+It requires a normal blood supply to deliver oxygen and nutrients for the muscle to function normally.
 When the colon loses its supply of blood and becomes ischemic (isch= restricted + emia=blood supply), it may become inflamed.
-Ischemia or lack of blood supply causes pain, fever, and bloody bowel movements.
+Ischemia or lack of blood supply causes inflammation of the colon leading to pain, fever, and diarrhea (bowel movements may contain blood).

-- The blood supply to the colon may be compromised because the blood vessels are mechanically obstructed, for example by a twisting of the bowel (volvulus) or a herniation of the colon through a small opening in the tissues within the abdomen (an incarcerated hernia).
+- The blood supply to the colon may be compromised when blood vessels are mechanically obstructed, for example by a twisting of the bowel (volvulus) or a herniation of the colon through openings in the abdomen wall (an incarcerated hernia).